-This recipe comes in at 292 calories, 32 grams of protein, 20 grams of sugar, and 8 WW points.
+This recipe comes in at 292 calories, 32 grams of protein, 20 grams of sugar, 4 grams of fat, and 37carbs for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 There’s just something so amazing about bananas when you mix them with other things in the Ninja Creami.
 They create the most wonderful thick and creamy texture ever!
 Seriously, you don’t need much more than just a ripe banana to make something delicious with the PERFECT texture!!
 So, it was no surprise that my Ninja Creami Strawberry Protein Ice Cream turned out wonderfully!
 I had high hopes for this one and it did not disappoint!